clux/kubecon2020/source/slides.md

 notes:
 - weird syntax? generic impls, K needs to satisfy constraints
 - K needs extra constraints for one method
+- Uses serialize trait, and tells client to execute req and deserialize
-- By using generics and constraints on `K` we can implement `client-go` like api methods on our `Api` struct across all types a single blanket impl.
+- By using generics and constraints on `K` we have implement this `client-go` like api method, across all types just a single blanket impl.
 - ..that's kind of the real selling point.
 But is generics enough?
 Won't we still need codegen?